stefuiii/tp/docs/DeveloperGuide.md

 1. Initial launch

-   1. Download the jar file and copy into an empty folder
+   -   Download the jar file and copy into an empty folder

-   1. Double-click the jar file <br>
+   -   Double-click the jar file <br>
        Expected: Shows the GUI with a set of sample candidates.
 The window size may not be optimum.

-1. Saving window preferences
+2. Saving window preferences

-   1. Resize the window to an optimum size.
+   -   Resize the window to an optimum size.
 Move the window to a different location.
 Close the window.

-   1. Re-launch the app by double-clicking the jar file.<br>
+   -   Re-launch the app by double-clicking the jar file.<br>
        Expected: The most recent window size and location is retained.

+### Listing all contacts
+1. List all contacts in FastCard.

+   -   Prerequisite: At least one contact exists in FastCard.

+   -   Test case: `list`<br>
+       Expected: All contacts are displayed.

 ### Deleting a Person